 Second, Marin County at the time had a short public comment period for rezones.
 Off the top of my head I think it was something like seven days.
 But when Marincello was rezoned, the comment period was cut short – I think it lasted for four.
 In either event, no objections were filed, and it’s extremely unlikely any would have been given an additional three days.
 But the discrepancy in the comment period was used to retroactively dezone the entire development.
 Basically the county said hey, regardless of what we all shook hands over six years ago, we’ve changed our minds and now we’re going to kick you back to square one.

-And so it was that Marincello died and Marin’s established homeowners realized they could block pretty much whatever the hell they wanted.
+And so it was that Marincello died and Marin’s established homeowners realized they could block pretty much whatever they wanted.

 Now, leafy, curving streets lined with large-lot residential, fronting access-managed arterials with architecturally-controlled retail – that might not be your thing.
 Certainly it’s not Matt’s.
 But it’s definitely relevant.
 If you have a county planning and zoning apparatus that is pro-development and pro-growth, if you have a citizenry that accepts the concept of more people living near them, then it’s a much shorter conceptual leap to allow mid-rise blocks in downtown Sausalito.
 Cities which were long characterized by freeway sprawl can up and build something like Addison Circle.
 And at some point, your transportation planners are going to start to ask if we couldn’t accommodate some of this new housing through redevelopment rather than further sprawl.